Department Chair | Professor

 Location: Upham 120

 An introduction to the study of the earth.
-Emphasis is place on: (1) the materials which make up the earth, (2) the internal and external processes which affect the earth, (3) the length of geologic time, and (3) the methods of science, especially as they apply to the study of the Earth.
-One half-day field trip in the immediate area is required.
-An optional field trip, requiring a transportation fee, will be conducted to the Baraboo Hills reagion.
-Three hours of lecture and two hours of laboratory per week.
+Emphasis is place on: (1) the materials which make up the earth, (2) the internal and external processes which affect the earth, (3) the length of geologic time, and (4) the methods of science, especially as they apply to the study of the Earth.
+One field trip is required.

 The course examines the processes that lead to different types of volcanic activities, role of volcanism on development of continents, oceans, and atomsphere, and its various impacts on the biosphere on planet earth.
 Volcanism on other planets and satellites within the solar system will also be explored.
 Special emphasis will be place on volcanoes as major economic resources and potential alternate energy sources.